 -

 Consistent Labels – the labels of the questions must include both the final row and column names (Note: these are also case-sensitive).
 I’ve found it yields the best results to separate them using spaces and a special character like “–” or “:”.
-Displayr makes it easy to edit labels by changing them directly in the Data Sets tree or using Find/Replace.
+Displayr makes it easy to edit labels by changing them directly in the Data Sources tree individually, you can also copy and paste labels in bulk in the tree, or use Find/Replace to trim bits of the labels based on a pattern.

 Method